-- A. Eligible providers: Services may only be delivered through an agency approved by HSD and CYFD after demonstrating that the agency meets all the requirements of IOP program services and supervision.
-See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements. - (1) IOP services are provided through an integrated interdisciplinary approach by staff with expertise in the mental health condition being addressed.
+A. Eligible providers: Services may only be delivered through an agency approved by HSD and CYFD after demonstrating that the agency meets all the requirements of IOP program services and supervision.
+See Subsections A and B of 8.321.2.9 NMAC for MAD general provider requirements.

+(1) IOP services are provided through an integrated interdisciplinary approach by staff with expertise in the mental health condition being addressed.
 This team may have services rendered by non-independent practitioners under the direction of the IOP supervisor including LMSW, LMHC, a master's level psych associates, RNs or registered dieticians.

-- (2) Each IOP program must have a clinical supervisor.
+(2) Each IOP program must have a clinical supervisor.
 Both clinical services and supervision by licensed practitioners must be conducted in accordance with respective licensing board regulations.
-An IOP clinical supervisor must meet all of the following requirements: - (a) be licensed as a MAD approved independent practitioner; see Subsection C of delivered; and
+An IOP clinical supervisor must meet all of the following requirements:

-8.321.2.9 NMAC;

-(b) have two years relevant experience in providing the evidence-based model to be system.

-- (c) have one year demonstrated supervisory experience. - (3) The IOP agency is required to develop and implement a program outcome evaluation treatment.

-(4) The agency must maintain the appropriate state facility licensure if offering medication
+(a) be licensed as a MAD approved independent practitioner; see Subsection C of 8.321.2.9 NMAC; (b) have two years relevant experience in providing the evidence-based model to be (c) have one year demonstrated supervisory experience.
+(3) The IOP agency is required to develop and implement a program outcome evaluation system.
+(4) The agency must maintain the appropriate state facility licensure if offering medication treatment.